 The otoplasty is a collective term for surgical and non-surgical procedures that can be used to correct deformities and defects of the ear.
-As this is a relatively common procedure, various techniques have been developed by cosmetic surgeons over the years.
+As this is a relatively common procedure, various techniques have been developed by cosmetic surgerys over the years.
 To fully inform our patients about the ins and outs of this procedure, we have created this information page.

 What Is Otoplasty?

 As we briefly mentioned in the introduction, the otoplasty is a procedure that is aimed at correcting deformities and defects of the ear.
 It can also be used for reconstructive cosmetic surgery, which involves restoring damage that has been caused by trauma.
 Within this framework, a distinction must be made between the surgical and non-surgical otoplasty.
 To help patients understand the difference, we have described each one in a little more detail.

 The surgical otoplasty involves making a small incision at the back of the ear.
 The incision exposes the cartilage of the ear, enabling the surgeon to remove cartilage and skin where needed.
 Then, the ear is pinned in a certain position with dissolvable sutures.

 As the name of this procedure suggests, the non-surgical otoplasty does not involve any incisions.
-During this procedure, the cosmetic surgeon will place strategical sutures to achieve a more symmetrical appearance for the ears.
+During this procedure, the cosmetic surgery will place strategical sutures to achieve a more symmetrical appearance for the ears.
 However, contrary to a surgical otoplasty, the sutures added during this procedure will remain in place.
 However, the sutures will not be visible to the naked eye.

-To find out if a patient needs a surgical or a non-surgical otoplasty, the patient needs to be thoroughly evaluated by an experienced cosmetic surgeon first.
-After a medical evaluation, and a discussion with the patient about their expectations, the cosmetic surgeon can recommend the best procedure for you.
+To find out if a patient needs a surgical or a non-surgical otoplasty, the patient needs to be thoroughly evaluated by an experienced cosmetic surgery first.
+After a medical evaluation, and a discussion with the patient about their expectations, the cosmetic surgery can recommend the best procedure for you.

 Does Otoplasty Hurt?